andyk8872/p5-ecommerce/README.md

 ---

 #### Site User
-User 1: The typical site user would be a male/female aged between 18 and 70 who has an interest in tailoring, clothes designing and presenting a good outfit.
+User 1: The typical site user would be a male/female who would most likely be a homeowner and wanting to upgrade a whole suite of furniture, kitchen or bathroom.

-User 2: Additional site users could be partners of user 1 and may be browsing the site to purchase gifts for them.
+User 2: Additional site users might be lanlords/councils/nursing homes wanting to furnish whole houses.

 ---